tbourigault/PHPValidateEmailDomain/README.md

 responsible for accepting email messages on behalf of a domain.

 If one DoH service is not available, it cycles through the list of DoH services until it finds one that is available.
-If none of the DoH services are available, it throws an exception.
+If none of the DoH services are available, it throws an UnableToVerifyException.

 Note that this function does not check if the email address is actually in use.
 It only checks if the domain of the email address has an MX record.